-SDLE Envoys program brings local highschool students to campus to conduct research
+SDLE Envoys program brings local high school students to campus to conduct research

 “It's imperative that programs such as Envoys continue to bolster the likelihood of success beyond anecdotal stories,” Tariq K. Shabazz, program manager of the Solar Durability and Lifetime Extension (SDLE) Research Center, said.